Nosto/wiki-docs/addons/cmp/guides/segmentation.md

 The segmentation logic is handled by the Nosto client script.
 Nosto's CMP module will append `nosto-cmp-mapping` block which contains a map of category urls and hashes.
 This will be used as a mechanism to generate different cached versions based on segments.

 The client script will append a query parameter to the category url like `example.com/category?key=xyz`.
-Each segment will have its own key and value, where the value is found in `nosto-cmp-mapping`.
-Magento will generate a new cached version of the category page based on the url parameters.
+Each segment will have its own key value and the value is defined by Nosto.
+Magento will generate a new cached version of the category page based on the url parameters when a user lands on the page (in case the cached version is missing for the specific semgent).
 Users within the same segment will be served the same cached segment sorting.

 ## Category Mapping Cache